-Week of August 19th – Based on the most recent trap results (below), mosquito control applications are scheduled for the Serratoga Falls and Wildwing subdivisions.
-Application operations for these areas are scheduled for Thursday, August 22nd, and will be performed between dusk and dawn.
+Week of July 6, 2020 – Based on the most recent trap results (below), applications will be done in Old Town/Downtown Timnath, Weitzel Park (south of Gateway Pond next to Walmart), and the Wildwing subdivision.
+Applications will be performed between dusk and dawn.
 Please see “Tips” below for safety information.

 Interactive Map (Latest Trap Results/Past and Planned Applications)